microsoft/snmalloc/docs/security/FreelistProtection.md

     mov    QWORD PTR [rcx],rdx                 #+Store signed_prev for next entry. ret
 ```
-The additions specific to handling the checks are marked with `+`.
+The extra instructions specific to handling the checks are marked with `+`.
 As you can see the fast path is about twice the length of the fast path without protection, but only adds a single branch to the fast path, one multiplication, five additional loads, and one store.
 The loads only involve one additional cache line for key material.
 Overall, the cost is surprisingly low.